directus-labs/guest-authoring/directus-spring-boot/integrating spring boot in directus.md

-Spring Boot is one of the most used Java development frameworks and it comes in handy when developing web applications.
-This framework provides different libraries and tools that you can leverage to integrate the Directus API with your application.

-As a result, this tutorial will show you how to integrate Spring Boot in Directus using an article API.
-At the end of this tutorial, you will have an application that uses Thymeleaf templating engine to display the data from the API.
+This tutorial will show you how to integrate Spring Boot in Directus.
+At the end of this tutorial, you will have an application that uses Thymeleaf templating engine to display the data from the Directus API.

 ## Prerequisites
 - Knowledge of Java programming language.